GSA/gsa-icam-card-builder/certutils/README.md

 [responder](https://github.com/GSA/gsa-icam-card-builder/tree/master/responder)
 directory.

+#### ocsptest.sh

+The `ocsptest.sh` script script traverses all of the card directories and matches certificates' AIA URI fields with a known responder.
+Because the response signing cert is signed by the same signing CA as the EE cert, the signing CA cert completes the three pieces of information needed to perform an OCSP query.
+A query is made which results in a "good", "revoked", or "unknown" status.

+The `openssl ocsp` command is used.
+Note that `openssl` versions prior to 1.1 do not support the necessary `-header` option needed to make the query.

 ### OpenSSL Configuration Files
 Each certificate on each card has its own OpenSSL configuration file, providing an ability to create customized certificates for each certificate and card type